Trail of the Tin Dragon

 From a national perspective the Trail will interpret a significant part of our Chinese cultural heritage and provide modern day links with China through a potential sister-city relationship with the immigrants’ province of origin.

-Picture is compliments of Mr Garry Richardson, Wanderer Photographics
+Picture - compliments of Mr Garry Richardson, Wanderer Photographics